changyeli/NoSQL_UseCase/README.md

 We learned AQL, a SQL-like language to help us query based on graph.
 We also learned some new data cleaning technique, including regular expression.
 ### What's the Challenge
 First, the data is super complex, such as typos, duplications, irregular employee names, missing receiver email addresses.
 Also, compared to SQL, AQL is somehow limited, which increases our difficulty to query.
 Moreover, it seems longest path traversal is not supported in ArangoDB, therefore we cannot answer some questions which we raised in Phase 1.
+### Next steps
+As we continue the email graph database project for the legal firm, we will aim to add text analytics and community analysis.
+For text analytics, we would include new fields to the data, including fields describing attachment metadata (file name, file type, file size), analytics summaries for text-based attachments (text length, sentiment polarity, sentiment subjectivity), and the same analytics fields for the email body and subject.
+The idea behind this sort of analysis would be to find out if any particular person in the corporation was disgruntled (so we would query for senders of emails with highly negative sentiment).
+For community analysis, we would use publicly available packages for ArangoDB that find overly dense clusters of email users in the graph, which may be useful for determining which individuals in the corporation are part of a conspiracy.
 ## Appendix
 Please check our [github repo](https://github.com/palooney/NoSQL_UseCase) for more details.